If you’re ready to tame that tech around the house, then here’s a fantastic collection of lots of brilliant ways to hide

 However, without a huge cost of cutting the wall, tunnelling the wires up and plastering over them, this could be the perfect streamlined solution…

 Adding a simple section of trunking in the middle of the TV down towards the TV unit or whatever is below it, makes all the difference to what you focus on when watching TV (you don’t want those distracting wires!) – it can usually be painted to match the wall as well.

 There are also so many ‘techy’ boxes around the house – whether it be a router (which has to go by the phone line), a TV box or other stuff, and it can all create the wrong focal point in the room if you’re not careful…

 I LOVE LOVE LOVE the idea to hide everything behind what looks like a collection on books on a shelf.

 So simple but so effective.

 After all, it’s much nicer to have books on show than those black or silver boxes…

-I’m sure you could make something similar – but here’s one you can purchase ready made and you can choose from a wide variety of books/colours etc… to match your decor (yes, it’s a little pricey for UK delivery, as it’s a US product, but still may be worth it for you) – click the picture to find out more.
+I’m sure you could make something similar – but here’s one you can purchase ready made and you can choose from a wide variety of books/colours etc… to match your decor (yes, it’s a little pricey for UK delivery, as it’s a US product, but still may be worth it for you) – click here to find out more.

 Another simple way to hide boxes that need to be out on show – such as a TV box, is to hide them in a box.